mlc-ai/mlc-llm/docs/index.rst

                .. tab :: Build your own models.

-                  There are two different cases where you need to build your own models:

-                  * Use your own moden weights, or use different quantization data type/running data type.
-                  * Please check :doc:`tutorials/compile-models` for details on how to prepare build models for existing architectures.
+                  If your model architecture is supported by MLC-LLM, you can compile your own models with MLC-LLM, and customize the model weights/quantization algorithms/running data types/etc. Please check :doc:`tutorials/compile-models` for details on how to compile models with MLC-LLM.

-                  * Use a brand new model architecture which is not supported by MLC-LLM yet.
-                  * Please check :doc:`tutorials/bring-your-own-models` for details on how to add new model architectures to the MLC-LLM family.
+                  If the model architecture is not supported yet, you can add a new model architecture to the MLC-LLM family by following tutorial :doc:`tutorials/bring-your-own-models`.
+You can also create a `model request issue <https://github.com/mlc-ai/mlc-llm/issues/new?assignees=&labels=&projects=&template=model-request.md&title=>`__ to request help from the community to add a new model architecture to MLC-LLM family.

-                  In either cases, you are ecouraged to contribute to the MLC-LLM, see :ref:`contribute-new-models` on guidelines for contributing new models.
+                  In either cases, you are encouraged to contribute to the MLC-LLM, see :ref:`contribute-new-models` on guidelines for contributing new models.

    .. tab :: I need to customize MLC-LLM.